Bengejd/NOLS/README.md

 <h3>About NOLS</h3>

-I don't know about you, but I typically write my CSS with one device in mind, during development.
-I work with a device that has a view height of `812px` and a view width of `375px`.
+I don't know about you, but I typically write my CSS with one device in mind.
+During development I work with a device that has a view height of `812px` and a view width of `375px`.

-Afterward, I would always go back, and manually make the conversions, so that the CSS that looks good on that device, looks good on any device.
+Afterwards, I would always go back, and manually make the conversions, so that the CSS that looks good on my device, looks good on any device.

 This takes a lot of effort on my part because there are a lot of little calculations to be done.
 So I wanted to streamline this process.
-Since no one likes stylesheets, NOLS came to life
+Since no one likes stylesheets, NOLS came to life.

-Now with NOLS, I perfect the CSS on one device, and then run the command, ensuring that it looks the same across any number of devices.
+Now with NOLS, I perfect my CSS on one device, run `nols`, and have the peace of mind knowing that it looks pixel perfect on any device.

 ## Important Notes